Our approach to human rights

 - Berries: gender equality (especially in Morocco), livelihoods

-- Citrus fruits: gender equality (especially South Africa)
+- Citrus fruits: livelihoods and gender equality

-- Coffee: forced labour
+- Coffee: livelihoods and forced labour

-- Cocoa: forced and child labour
+- Cocoa: livelihoods, forced and child labour

 - Cotton: forced and child labour